ThembaTman0/Chess/README.md

 # Multiplayer Chess Game
-This is a multiplayer chess game made with python using pygame library for UI
+This is a multiplayer chess game made with python using a cross-platform python software called pygame which is used for the UI